 Quaker City is a tiny village located in the state of Ohio.
 With a population of 490 people and two constituent neighborhoods, Quaker City is the 670th largest community in Ohio.
 Much of the housing stock in Quaker City was built prior to World War II, making it one of the older and more historic villages in the country.

-Quaker City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Quaker City is a village of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Quaker City who work in office and administrative support (15.27%), food service (10.34%), and healthcare (9.85%).
+Unlike some villages, Quaker City isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Quaker City are a mix of both white- and blue-collar jobs.
+Overall, Quaker City is a village of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Quaker City who work in office and administrative support (14.84%), maintenance occupations (10.44%), and sales jobs (7.69%).

-Overall, Quaker City’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Quaker City’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Quaker City has relatively fewer families with younger children, and/or college students.
 Combined, this makes Quaker City a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Quaker City is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Quaker City does not have a public transit system used by locals to get to and from work.

 The people who call Quaker City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Quaker City residents report their race to be White.
 Important ancestries of people in Quaker City include English, Irish, Dutch, and Hungarian.